 There is a HUGE amount of confusion around for families trying to work out what evidence they need to provide of their child’s autism diagnosis.
+Many families are sitting on waitlists to see a paediatrician not knowing they may be able to access support from their school and the NDIS without it.

 Private assessments are expensive – families are forking out about $3,000 for assessments and reports per child.
 Consider the impact of that when a family has multiple children requiring assessment.